johanley/special-relativity-core/README.md

 **The <a href='https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula'>Rodrigues' rotation formula</a> is a useful and compact way of rotating a vector about an arbitrary axis.**

-**Vector formulas are simpler than component formulas.**
+**Vector formulas usually have simpler implementations than component formulas.**
-Moving from components to vectors simplifies the formulas.
+Moving from components to vectors can simplify a formula.
-I found this with
+I found this with:
  - the axis-angle approach to rotation (Rodrigues' formula)
  - the velocity transformation
  - the Lorentz transformation.